 Payment amounts in the distribution phase are based on the annuitant’s life expectancy.

 How Does an Annuity Work?

-The second phase is the annuitization phase.
+- Annuitization phase: The second phase is the annuitization, or payout, phase.
 This is when payments start being made to the annuitant.
-These payments can be a lump sum, structured periodically or some combination of the two.
-The amount paid out is determined by the amount contributed, the performance of the account, the expected lifespan of the annuitant and the type of distribution elected.
+These payments can be a lump sum, periodic payments or some combination of the two.
+The amount paid out is determined by the amount contributed, the performance of the account, the expected lifespan of the annuitant and the type of distribution elected by the owner.

 A certain option triggers payouts for a defined amount of time — even if the annuitant passes away before that period is reached.
 Annuity assets can also be distributed in lump sums.